instana/go-sensor/README.md

 ### Running on AWS Fargate

 To use Instana Go sensor for monitoring a service running on AWS Fargate make sure that you have `INSTANA_ENDPOINT_URL` and `INSTANA_AGENT_KEY` env variables set in your task definition.
+Note that the `INSTANA_AGENT_HOST` and `INSTANA_AGENT_PORT` env variables will be ignored in this case.
 Please refer to [Instana documentation](https://www.instana.com/docs/ecosystem/aws-fargate/#configure-your-task-definition) for detailed explanation on how to do this.

 ## Common Operations